The attack on Pearl Harbor, which catapulted the United States into World War II, happened 78 years ago on Saturday.

 Chief Boatswain Edwin Joseph Hill was stationed on the USS Nevada battleship when the attack on Pearl Harbor began.

 As Japanese planes fired down on the ship from above, Hill jumped into the harbor's waters and climbed ashore to release the Nevada from its mooring.
-He then jumped back in and swam towards the Nevada, which was moving to open water, and climbed back aboard the battleship.
+He then jumped back in and swam toward the Nevada, which was moving to open water, and climbed back aboard the battleship.

 But with the Nevada alone in the water, the ship was an obvious target, and would have blocked the harbor if destroyed.